-Helena is a fitness blogger and novice cyclist; below is her experience of joining our group rides in London.
-You can check out more of her blogs at the end.
+Helena is a fitness blogger and novice cyclist; below is her experience of joining our group rides in London for the first time.
+First published in June 2016.

 More mileage, perhaps; and yes that is key, but the thing that has helped me most has been cycling with a group.
 More specifically for me - Dirty Wknd.
 Here is why:

 1. Follow the leader: